instructorJasonWhite/module_creator/backend/README.md

 # Module Creator Backend

 This is the backend service for the Module Creator application.
-It provides a FastAPI-based REST API with authentication and other necessary endpoints.
+It provides a FastAPI-based REST API with authentication, document analysis, and educational content generation capabilities.

+## Features

+- JWT-based authentication
+- Document analysis and outline generation
+- File upload and management
+- User preferences management
+- Educational content generation
+- Comprehensive API documentation

 ## Setup